 Once the cells that have been taken over by the virus start to die, that's when all hell breaks loose.
 Here's when you start having symptoms, and you start spreading it to everyone you know if you're not careful.
 Some of those symptoms are caused by the virus itself (runny nose and sore throat, for example), and others are caused by your immune system(fever and exhaustion, for instance).
 When the virus breaks out of those dead cells and starts infecting tons of other cells throughout your body, your immune system recognizes that something is wrong and begins its counterattack.
 All of this can take days to happen.
 With the flu in particular, the time between exposure and the onset of symptoms is usually between one and four days.

 So, when are you most contagious?
 Most experts agree that adults with a cold or the flu start being contagious about a day before they start experiencing symptoms.
 For the flu, the contagious period then lasts five to seven days into the illness.
 For children, the contagious period for the flu can last up to two weeks after they start feeling sick, even if they start feeling better before that.
 The contagious period for a cold lasts about three to four days into the illness.
 As a general rule, people with a cold are most contagious about three days after their initial exposure to the virus.

-For more information on colds, influenza and related topics, check out the links on the next page.
+For more information on colds, influenza and related topics, check out the links below.